-- Lift heavy / exercise (optional)
+- Lift heavy / exercise

 - Resistance training will help you to use the protein to build lean muscle and keep your metabolic rate up.

 - Pay attention to your micronutrients

-- If you want to maximise your chance of success you can track your food in Cronometer and feed it back into your Nutrient Optimiser report to determine the optimal foods and meals to help you continue to fill your nutrient gaps.
+- If you want to maximise your chance of success you can track your food in Cronometer which will sync with the Nutrient Optimiser to identify optimal foods and meals for you.

 - Providing adequate nutrients, ideally from whole foods, is critical to long-term weight loss and maintenance.